Fuel Chemistry Research

 Advanced alternative and renewable fuels that have the greatest potential for petroleum displacement have a different chemical composition than traditional petroleum-based fuels and therefore behave much differently in engines and in storage and distribution systems.
 NREL characterizes the chemistry and properties of the full spectrum of commercially available fuels, fuels in development, and compounds under consideration for future fuel formulation.
 NREL's research feeds industry development of new fuels and vehicle components.
 Learn more about the alternative fuels NREL is investigating.

-Fuel Quality Testing
+Fuel Quality Evaluation

-NREL works with fuel developers and standards organizations to develop improved test methods and quality specifications.
+NREL works with fuel developers and standards organizations to develop improved experimentation methods and quality specifications.
 Looking at new fuels, blends, additives, and lubricants alongside heavy-duty and light-duty vehicle technology makes it possible to provide developers with requirements to meet ASTM standards and perform strongly in engines, as well as identify areas of potential difficulty.

 Infrastructure compatibility can present major hurdles to commercialization of low-carbon fuels and fuel blends.
 NREL works with equipment certification authorities, manufacturers, and service station and refinery operators to examine requirements for components including service station pumps, delivery equipment, distribution lines and meters, and storage tanks.